shalins/shalinshah.me/_posts/2012-10-14-set-up-your-amazon-ec2.md

 Instance details: Select the Instance Type you want to use.
 I chose Micro because it's free (t1.micro).
 Create a new key pair.
 Enter a name for your key pair (i.e. shalin) and download your key pair (i.e. shalin.pem).

-<em><strong>NOTE: DO NOT give anyone your key pair.
+**NOTE: DO NOT give anyone your key pair.
 It the access key to your whole instance.
-Don't lose or delete it either, otherwise you won't be able to connect to your instance!</strong></em>
+Don't lose or delete it either, otherwise you won't be able to connect to your instance!**

 Select the create new security group, give it a name and description, and then, for the create the new rule, select: